Friday May 13, 2016 at 7:30pm

-May 9, 2014 at 7:30pm at Brandeis University, Mandel Center for the Humanities, Room G3.
+Meeting at Brandeis University, Mandel Center for the Humanities, Room G3.

-The June 2014 program will be announced as soon as arrangements are completed.
+Future meeting programs will be announced as soon as arrangements are completed.

 Except July and August, TIARA usually meets either the second Friday evening of every month,

 or on the following Saturday morning at various locations.

 On Friday nights, the meetings will be held at - Room G3 in the Mandel Center for Humanities,

 on the campus of Brandeis University, 415 South St., Waltham, Massachusetts.